microsoft/DirectX-Specs/d3d/Raytracing.md

 v1.13|7/6/2020|<li>For [D3D12_RAYTRACING_GEOMETRY_TRIANGLES_DESC](#d3d12_raytracing_geometry_triangles_desc), clarified that if an index buffer is present, this must be at least the maximum index value in the index buffer + 1.</li><li>Clarified that a null hit group counts as opaque geometry.</li>
 v1.14|1/12/2021|<li>Clarified that [RayFlags()](#rayflags) does not reveal any flags that may have been added externally via [D3D12_RAYTRACING_PIPELINE_CONFIG1](#d3d12_raytracing_pipeline_config1).</li>
 v1.15|3/26/2021|<li>Added [payload access qualifiers](#payload-access-qualifiers) section, introducing a way to annotate members of ray payloads to indicate which shader stages read and/or write individual members of the payload.
 This lets implementations optimize data flow in ray traversal.
 It is opt-in for apps starting with shader model 6.6, and if present in shaders appears as metadata that is ignored by existing drivers.
 For shader model 6.7 and higher these payload access qualifiers are required to be used by default (opt-out).</li>
+v1.16|7/29/2021|<li>For [any hit shaders](#any-hit-shaders), clarified that for a given ray, the system can't execute multiple any hit shaders at the same time.
+As such shaders can modify the ray payload freely without worrying about conflicting with other shader invocations.</li>